-Through hard work and study, Vivek earned his MBA from SEMO and he went on to receive a master of laws degree from the University of Illinois College of Law.
+Through hard work and study, Treasurer Malek earned his MBA from SEMO and went on to receive a master of laws degree from the University of Illinois College of Law.
 He decided to make Missouri his home and began practicing law.

 In January 2020, Gov. Mike Parson tapped Vivek to serve on the Southeast Missouri State University Board of Governors.
 Gov. Parson again recognized Vivek’s leadership on Dec.
 20, 2022, appointing him as Missouri Treasurer to succeed Scott Fitzpatrick, who was elected State Auditor.